 Tools, material donations and contributions to TekVenture, a 501(c)(3) Indiana nonprofit corporation, are welcome!
 Contact us for more information.

 As an expression of the human "innovation gene", "maker" and 'hacker spaces" are a rapidly growing global phenomenon intersecting the growth of the internet, smaller scale digital technology and cheaper digital fabricating tools.
-TekVenture Maker Station now provides NE Indiana residents another opportunity to get connected to the "Maker Nation" while developing their ideas and prototypes.
+TekVenture now provides NE Indiana residents another opportunity to get connected to the "Maker Nation" while developing their ideas and prototypes.

 TekVenture has offered over 100 demonstrations and hands-on workshops to library patrons and the general public since opening in March 2012.